Web Apps Overview

 Vulnerability Metrics – Severity

 Vulnerability Metrics (which is a collapsible section and is collapsed by default) provides insights into how long your open vulnerabilities have been open, and how long it took to close your remediated vulnerabilities.
-Often organizations have Service Level Agreements (SLAs) that commit them to addressing vulnerabilities within a given timeframe, and this information helps you understand how well you are adhering to your SLAs.
+Often organizations have Service Level Agreements (SLAs) that commit them to addressing vulnerabilities within a given timeframe, this information helps you understand how well you are adhering to your SLAs.

 The Vulnerability Metrics are presented in one of two formats, that can be toggled by clicking the action icon on the upper-right hand portion of this section.
 By default, the Severity-based format is shown, which contains the following two bar charts.